vladimirocorsi/rest-scheduler/README.md

 # rest-scheduler

-A simple program scheduling Groovy scripts via a RESTful API.
+A Java HTTP server allowing to schedule Groovy scripts via a RESTful API.
 Technical stack is Java with Jersey JAX-RS library.

 Usage